B-Mohammed2/Assignment3/README.md

    * Install Gunicorn.
    * Generate a requirements.txt file using pip.

-Configure the PostgreSQL administration tool.
+* Configure the PostgreSQL administration tool.
-Access the server dialog to describe the connection to a server.
+  * Access the server dialog to describe the connection to a server.
-For connections from outside, use the URL: http://127.0.0.1:62055/help/help/server_dialog.html.
+  * For connections from outside, use the steps in this page: http://127.0.0.1:62055/help/help/server_dialog.html.

 # Security
 To hide sensitive information such as passwords and usernames in a Python application, I used 'os' moudle.
 This is the process: